2018 NFL Free Agency updates: Winners and losers from a wild few days of moves

 Gone is Malcolm Butler, who left for the Titans in free agency on a huge deal.
 (Dislike him all you want for his poor play the last year, but he was a very good cornerback for a very long stretch in New England and the Patriots need secondary help.
 See: Super Bowl LII.)
 Joining him is Dion Lewis, who signed a four-year, $20 million deal with Tennessee.
 Danny Amendola, who bailed the Patriots out many times in the playoffs over the last few years, left for a division rival, signing a $12 million deal with the Dolphins, finally making up for all those pay cuts the Pats had him take since coming from the Rams.

 The biggest blow is the loss of Solder, who leaves for the Giants and opens up a hole on Tom Brady's blindside.
-If you're Brady, you have to look around at a brutal ending to a season when you won the MVP at the age of 40 and next thing you know you've lost your best running back, your best postseason clutch receiver, your starting left tackle and the guy who sealed one of your Super Bowl wins with a classic interception.
+If you're Brady, you have to look around at a brutal ending to a season when you won the MVP at the age of 40 and next thing you know you've lost your best running back, your best postseason clutch receiver, your starting left tackle and the guy who sealed one of your Super Bowl victories with a classic interception.

 Belichick and Co. will be fine, but it's been a tough start to free agency for them in terms of their players being picked off.